Infinite sumsets in $U^k(\Phi)$-uniform sets: Introduction

 More recently, the theory was used by Kra, Moreira, Richter and Roberson in \cite{kmrr_BB,kmrr1,kmrr25}, to established a series of infinite sumsets patterns in sets with positive density.
 This has led to numerous other related sumset results, see \cite{ackelsberg2024counterexamples, ackelsberg2025infinitepolynomial,ackelsberg_jamneshan2025equidistribution,DATI2025abelianBB,charamaras_mountakis2025amenable, hernandez2025infinite, host2019short, kousek2025asymmetric, kousek_radic2025unrestrictedBB}.
 In \cite{kmrr25}, it is showed that for set of positive density $A \subset \N$ and $k\in \N$, there exist an infinite set $B \subset \N$ and an integer $t \geq 0$ such that

 where for $\ell \in \N$, $B^{\oplus \ell } = \{ b_1 + \cdots + b_{\ell} \mid b_1,\ldots, b_{\ell} \in B, b_1 < \cdots < b_{\ell}\}$.

 Due to parity obstructions, the shift $t$ is needed in \eqref{eq KMRR BB}, take for instance the set of odd numbers.
-Similarly, under the same assumptions, it is proven in \cite{kmrr1} that there exist infinite sets $B_1, \ldots, B_k \subset \N$ such that

-where for two sets $B,C \subset \N$, $B+C= \{ b + c \mid b \in B, c \in C\}$.
-However, already for the case $k=2$ and due to similar parity obstructions, the pattern $B_1 \cup B_2 \cup (B_1+ B_2) $ for infinite $B_1, B_2 \subset \N$ is not contained in the set of odd numbers.
-In \cite[Question 8.2]{kmrr1}, the authors asked for a characterization of sets containing that pattern.
-We answer a more general version of that question by showing that $U^k(\Phi)$-uniform sets contain a rich variety of such sumset patterns and by showing higher-order parity obstructions arising from nilsystems.
+In this paper we stablish some higher-order parity obstructions arising from nilsystems and we show that $U^k(\Phi)$-uniform sets avoid such obstructions resulting in sumset patterns without shifts.

 To state the results precisely we introduce some notation and refer to \Cref{sec local unif semi} for full definitions.
 Let $\norm{\cdot}_{U^k (\Phi)}$ denote the \emph{local uniformity seminorms} in $\ell^\infty(\N)$ introduced by Host and Kra in \cite{Host_Kra09}.
 These seminorms are similar to Gowers norms but defined over $\Z$ rather that over a finite group and so can be handled more directly with dynamical systems tools using the original Host-Kra seminorms.
 For a set $A \subset \N$, we denote the \emph{density of $A$ along the F\o lner sequence} $\Phi$ as